Guy Smith: Founder of the Gun Facts Project

 Not because of gun control laws.

-01:01:20.51 – Guy
+01:01:20.51 – Guy Smith

 01:01:54.92 – Brian David Crane

-The substructure of which is driving some of this when you look at yeah when you look in at the states and you look at different states is there 1 .
-Like is there is there a movement that you see whether it’s yeah whether it’s permitless carry whether it is , you have you have this divergence you have you have let’s say red states and blue states and red states going more in the favor of making constitutional carry or permitless carry and you have blue states which are.
-More in favor of passing gun control.
-You know, gun taxes different different types of gun control in different ways and formats like is there 1 policy that both sides would agree to that actually has a demonstrable effect as far as yeah, like.
+It’s fascinating.
+Yeah, you want to talk as well.
+I think these topics are super interesting.
+Let’s say the hidden hand of some of this data.
+You know the yeah the things that are unexplored are the things that.
+The substructure of which is driving some of this when you look at the states and you look at different states, is there a movement that you see whether it’s permitless carry, you have you have this divergence, let’s say red states and blue states and red states going more in the favor of making constitutional carry or permitless carry, and you have blue states which are more in favor of passing gun control.

-01:03:27.96 – Guy
+01:03:27.96 – Guy Smith

 Bluntly speaking.
 It’s incarcerating bad actors.
-There is a beautiful chart up on gun facts and by the way for your listeners if you click on any chart on.
+There is a beautiful chart up on Gun Facts and by the way for your listeners if you click on any chart on.

 01:03:32.54 – Brian David Crane